MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 you...

-**6. Partially quit your job.** If you're digging into Codeschool/Treehouse, going to meetups, have started building stuff with a framework *and* you're still completely stoked on this idea, then you need to think about freeing up some more time in your schedule to stare blankly at stack traces in the console.
+**6. Partially quit your job.** If you're digging into Codeschool/Treehouse, going to meetups, and messing around with a framework *and* you're still completely stoked on this idea, then you need to think about freeing up some more time in your schedule to stare blankly at stack traces in the console.